wyderkat/css-on-diet/README.md

       background-color: #1C6BA0;
     }

-If all your CSS declarations are in separate lines you don't have to change anything.
-Normal CSS can be mixed with CSS-On-Diet.
+If all your CSS declarations are on separate lines you don't have to change anything

 Remove colons
 -------------